pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 - Please, please try to avoid putting really large files into your repository
 - GitHub has size limits and things can get really frustrating if you hit them
 - It's better just not to include that 400MB mp3 you were thinking of using, consider compressing it a bit more...

 ---

-## Activity

-Given that we have done [Exercise 0](../../exercises/Exercise-0.md) we have a JavaScript project we could put into our repository!
-So:

-1. Find your Exercise 0 folder and rename it to `exercise0`
-2. Create a folder called `exercises` inside your `cart253` repository folder
-3. Put the `exercise0` folder into the `exercises` folder
-4. Go to GitHub Desktop and check that it sees the changes
-5. Write a commit message like "Added exercise 0 to the repository"
-6. Commit the changes
-7. Push the changes

-(Normally our changes won't be adding a whole project at once, they'll be more incremental.)

----